rsinghhtx/Sanicreadme/readme.md

 ## Tech and Why

-#### Backend:
+#### Back-end:

-Nodejs application with Mongoose.
-Implemented Socket.io to have real time functionality between server and front end web client.
+**Nodejs** application with **Mongoose**.
+Implemented **Socket.io** to have real time functionality between server and front end web client.

-#### Frontend:
+#### Front-end:

-Built with React.
+Built with **React**.
 Created mockups first and then split up application into different components for React.
-Authorization using Firebase.
+Authorization using **Firebase**.

 #### MVP:
-Frontend application that allowed for user to login and select a character.
+Front-end application that allowed for user to login and select a character.
 An action would be emitted which would be transferred to the database via socket.io.
 Upon choosing character, players are taken to a gamified screen where they can press a button to progress their sonic

 #### Features:
 Styled front end to resemble a simple game.